 Here, we will fix the number of flavor and color charges.
-In the above equation, we have considered the value of $N_{c}$ to be $3$ and for the value of $N_{f} = 2$, this ratio in eq.~\eqref{ratio} is equal to $4$, which we will consider in further computation.
+In the above equation, we have considered the value of $N_{c}$ to be $3$, and for the value of $N_{f} = 2$, this ratio in eq.~\eqref{ratio} is equal to $4$, which we will consider in further computation.
 Now, we define a variable $t$ as the ratio of $ p/p_0$.
 The scaled quark momentum can be written in terms of the variable $t$ as

-Since, we have considered quark thermal mass $m_q = 1 $.
+Since we have considered quark thermal mass $m_q = 1 $.
 Equation~\eqref{t_vari} can be derived by using the leading-order quark dispersion relation $ \Delta_{-}^{-1}(p_0,p) = 0 $ The variation of the scaled quark momentum $p(t)$ and mass $p_0(t) = \Omega^{(0)}_{-}(p(t))$ is shown in figure~\ref{fig5}.
-Also, for a slow-moving quark, one would get $p \lesssim m_q$ , which gives us the limit on $t$ variable i.e. $t \lesssim 0.64$.
-Beyond this value of t variable, quarks will be considered as fast moving, so not an interested region.
+Also, for a slow-moving quark, one would get $p \lesssim m_q$, which gives us the limit on $t$ variable, i.e., $t \lesssim 0.64$.
+Beyond this value of the t variable, quarks will be considered fast-moving, not an interesting region.